sinahuster/CS50-notes-and-code/notes/week1.md

 4. credit.c - uses Luhn's algorithm to determine whether a credit number number is valid, and which type it corresponds to

 5. half.c - creating the function which calculates the amount owed by each person, taking into account tax and tip

+6. prime.c - created a boolean function which determines if a number is prime or not